Structure Formation with Dark Magnetohydrodynamics: Acknowledgments

 \section{Acknowledgments}

-The research of P.G., S.P., and M.G.R. is supported, in part, by the U.S. Department of Energy (DOE) grant number DE-SC0010107.
-AP acknowledges support from the Princeton Center for Theoretical Science and from the DOE under Award Number DE-SC0007968.
+The research of P.G., S.P., and M.G.R. is supported, in part, by the U.S. Department of Energy (DOE) Grant No. DE-SC0010107.
+The research of P.G. is additionally supported in part by the Achievement Rewards for College Scientists Foundation (ARCS) 2025-2026.
+A.P. acknowledges support from the Princeton Center for Theoretical Science and from the DOE under Award Number DE-SC0007968.

-\section{Derivation of Generalized Ohm's Law}
+\section{DERIVATION OF GENERALIZED OHM'S LAW}

 We now aim to justify our choice of closure of the typical MHD system of equations through the generalized Ohm's law.
 The equations of motion of the positive and negative species of particles can be described by the following differential equations